- Russian Winter Fashion

 For this trip, I bought a good pair of Italian leather boots, lined with sheep wool.

-Even so, the boots were not enough to keep my feet warm during the long hours outside in Saint Petersburg.
-In the same time, I saw ladies that had really “regular” winter shoes while walking in the city.
+Even so, the boots were not enough to keep my feet warm during the long hours outdoors; especially in Saint Petersburg.
+Couldn’t believe my eyes when I saw Russian ladies wearing “regular” winter shoes while walking in the city.
+Not only they were not wool-lined but also were on high-heeled.

 PIN THIS TO PINTEREST